-The Authority is community focused and commercially driven and generates the majority of it's income from commercial and investment activities, maximising a range of opportunities in order to lessen the demand on council tax payers.
+The Authority is community focused and commercially driven and generates the majority of its income from commercial and business activities, maximising a range of opportunities in order to lessen the demand on council tax payers.

 The levy helps to keep Lee Valley Regional Park’s parklands maintained to a high standard and its venues as accessible as possible.
 It also ensures that the park remains a regional attraction offering unique mixture of nature, sport and leisure facilities to the people of London, Essex and Hertfordshire and beyond.
-Each year it hosts 500 local, regional and national events and attracts seven million visits.
+It attracts around eight million visits a year.
 Around 80% of visitors are from London, Essex and Hertfordshire, with the remainder from other places both nationally and internationally.

-Lee Valley Regional Park Authority has a statutory remit to develop and preserve leisure, recreation, sport and nature and so the money raised through the levy is directed to assets such as its eight Green Flag winning open spaces, three Green Heritage Sites and four Highly Commended Quest accredited sports venues.
+Lee Valley Regional Park Authority has a statutory remit to develop and preserve leisure, recreation, sport and nature and so the money raised through the levy is directed to assets such as its eight Green Flag winning open spaces, three Green Heritage Sites and is sport and leisure venues.

-Following agreement by the Authority’s Executive Committee and the full Authority on 17th January 2019, elected Members drawn from across the region have approved a 0% change in the levy for 2019/20.
-This is the tenth consecutive year the levy has not increased.
-The total amount to be raised by the levy for 2019/20 is £9.6 million.
+Following agreement by the Authority’s Executive Committee and the full Authority on 23 January 2020, elected Members drawn from across the region have approved a 0% change in the levy for 2020/21.
+This is the eleventh consecutive year the levy has not increased.
+The total amount to be raised by the levy for 2020/21 remains at £9.6 million.

 An influencing factor in this year’s Levy settlement has been the recognition that the contributing Authorities are under significant financial pressure and that the Regional Park is an expanding business and a key partner in the delivery of the Olympic legacy, having guaranteed the future of three London 2012 venues worth circa £200 million.
 These are Lee Valley White Water Centre, Lee Valley VeloPark and Lee Valley Hockey and Tennis Centre.